Whistleblowing and Confidentiality

 On occasions, someone making an allegation of malpractice or maladministration or any other issue may wish to remain anonymous, it is always preferable to reveal your identity and provide us with your contact details.
 If you are concerned about possible adverse consequences that may occur if your identity is revealed to other parties, please inform us that you do not wish for us to divulge your identity and we will ensure we do not disclose your details.

-Safety Training Awards is not obliged to disclose information, if to do so would be a breach of confidentiality and/or any other legal duty.
+Safety Training Awards are not obliged to disclose information, if to do so would be a breach of confidentiality and/or any other legal duty.
 However, on occasions to progress an investigation it may not be possible to entirely anonymise individuals, third parties may need to be involved, in this instance this would be discussed in advance with the whistle blower/person who made the allegation.
 We may need to disclose identity to the following:

 - The police, fraud prevention agencies or other law enforcement agencies (to investigate or prevent crime, including fraud)